Knock knee deformity or genu valgum is when the knees bend inward toward one another, causing them to touch. [Figure 1.]

 Metabolic diseases, renal failure, trauma, infection, and other conditions can cause genu valgum, but it can also be idiopathic (having no known cause).

-Treatment usually consists of guided growth, rather than osteotomy, with a plate and screws placed on the medial side of the knee — the opposite side from that used to correct bow leg deformity.
-[Figure 3]
+Treatment usually consists of guided growth, rather than osteotomy, with a plate and screws placed on the medial side (inside) of the knee.[Figure 2.]
+This is the opposite side from that in the correction of bowleg deformity.
+The specific device used to achieve guided growth is the eight-Plate system.
+This consists of a small, two-holed, figure-eight shaped metal plate that spans the bone's growth plate and is affixed with one screw on each side of the growth plate.
+[Figure 3.]